Backup and Disaster Recovery

 Some failures go beyond recovering files or restoring a single system.
 When core services are affected, systems are unavailable, or infrastructure disruption takes out more than one part of the stack, the issue becomes operational continuity.

-This is where disaster recovery takes over.
-The objective is not just to recover data.
-The objective is to restore service continuity in a controlled way so the business can keep operating, even when the failure is broader than a standard restore.
+Disaster recovery restores service continuity in a controlled way so the business can keep operating, even when the failure is broader than a standard restore.

 Frequently Asked Questions